hyperledger-archives/grid/cli/man/grid-po-create.1.md

 $ grid po create \
     --buyer-org=crgl \
     --seller-org=crgl2 \
-    --workflow-status=Issued \
+    --workflow-state=Issued \
     --alternate-id=po_number:8329173 \
     --wait=0
 ```

-will generate a purchase order owned by the `crgl` organization, with the status
+will generate a purchase order owned by the `crgl` organization, with the state
 of `Issued`, and an alternate ID of `po_number:8329173`.
 It will generate
 output similar to the following (the UUID is randomly generated in this case):